booz-allen-epa-agile-rfi/epa-rfi/documentation/Usability-Testing.md

 ![user test 4](https://cloud.githubusercontent.com/assets/16209237/11874628/bf1dd28e-a4ae-11e5-9bef-33133114b7a5.png)

-Finally, we reviewed our data and draft some potential features to address concerns uncovered in our usability testing:
+Finally, we reviewed our data and drafted some potential features to address concerns uncovered in our usability testing:

 * Adjust the language of this action to indicate clicking a county affects the map.
 * Provide a clear context on “Search Counties With The Most Chemical Exposures”